the-bugging/.github/profile/README.md

 - Grab your _projectKey_ at [www.thebugging.com](https://www.thebugging.com).

-> P.S.: This is only for web projects as it heavily depends on the DOM window.
+> Important: This is only for web projects and thus only runs on the client-side.

-> P.S.2: It is SSR ready for projects using Next.js but still only meant to be run on the client.

 ---